geojupyter/geojupyter.org/blog/20250108-introducing-geojupyter/index.md

 ArcGIS provide intuitive visualization-first interfaces to exploring data; and the programming-based GIS world which provides cutting-edge editing, reproducibility, and automated publishing experiences.
+While this is an oversimplified framing, it highlights contrasts to set the stage for GeoJupyter.

 Between those two worlds, users of programming-based workflows face the daunting problem of a blank page and steep learning curves, while non-coders are missing out on the